The Origins of Polony

 Procedure: Grind through course mincer plate.
 Keep the temperature as close to 0 deg C as possible.
-Fill into casing.
+Fill into the casing.
 Smoke to a core temperature of 68 deg C. “Feel” the casing.
 If it is too dry, steam for a few minutes to re-hydrate it and remove.

+The other option would be to do the same, but before stuffing, use a pestle and mortar to grind it fine into a paste.
 This, I believe is in all likelihood the first polony recipe.
 My reasoning is as follows.
 It contains all the ingredients mentioned by Green in his list of ingredients plus some elements later added.

 As is the case with developments of any complex, multi-component systems, they develop from the very simple to the more complex.
 The simplicity of the recipe is the first clue to its ancient origins.
 A very good second is its conformity with descriptions of old writers.
-A variety of a more complex version of the above recipe is,
+A variety of a more complex versions of the above recipe is,

 50 Fat Trimmings

-20kg Ould trimmings
+20kg Old trimmings